cwerner/xarray-101/GETTING_STARTED.md

   - s3fs
 ```

-You can create the the environemt and install the packages using this file with
+You can create the the environment and install the packages using this file with
 `conda env create -f environment.yml`

 Briefly about the files' content:
 * the name defines the environments' name (use it to activate it)
 * a channel is a collection of packages (by default this is `default`, but newer and a larger selection of packages is contained in `conda-forge`; that's why we put it on top so it takes priority)
-* dependencies list all the packages we want to install into our envrionment
+* dependencies list all the packages we want to install into our environment

 > :warning: **Note:** You should be able to see if you have the right environment activated by a change of your terminals' prompt.
-You should see `(xarray-101)` in the terminal if you have activated our repository sucessfully.
+You should see `(xarray-101)` in the terminal if you have activated our repository successfully.

 ## Install JupyterLab extensions
 The JupyterLab GUI can be extended with labextensions.
-This enables a more rich IDE experience, but unfortuantely these packages depend on `node` and `javascript` so they have to be installed manually (and not automated via the `environment.yml` file).
+This enables a more rich IDE experience, but unfortunately these packages depend on `node` and `javascript` so they have to be installed manually (and not automated via the `environment.yml` file).

 ```
 jupyter labextension install @jupyter-widgets/jupyterlab-manager jupyter-leaflet @pyviz/jupyterlab_pyviz